google/rtc-video-quality/README.md

 ## Adding Encoder Implementations

-This script currently only supports [libvpx](https://www.webmproject.org/code/) implementations of VP8 and VP9.
+This script currently supports [libvpx](https://www.webmproject.org/code/) and [libyami](https://github.com/01org/libyami) implementations of VP8 and VP9.
 Adding support for additional encoders are encouraged.
 This requires adding an entry under `generate_data.sh` which handles the new encoder, optionally including support for spatial/temporal configurations.